-Non-vintage Champagne accounts for nearly 80% of production, and it’s these Champagnes that line the shelves of wine merchants and supermarkets.
+Non-vintage Champagne accounts for nearly 80% of total production, and it’s this category of Champagne that takes up the most space on the shelves of wine merchants and supermarkets.

 Although the category offers plenty of sub-£30 value, the best non-vintage Champagnes can command a hefty premium.

 Producers hold back a proportion of wine from every vintage to maintain their stocks of reserve wines.

 Non-vintage (or NV) Champagnes are made by blending some of these reserve wines with wines from the most recent harvest, enabling subtle fine-tuning to achieve a ‘house style’ that reflects the philosophy of the producer.

 Scroll down for our roundup of the best non-vintage Champagnes you can buy